calaldees/teacherEducation/teacherEducation/national_documentation/_safer_recruitment.md

                 * Conduct (investigations/disciplinaries)
                 * Suitability to work with young people
                 * Skills related to position
+            * Referees should know that:
+                * They have a legal liability for references, and they should include no material misstatement or omission
+                * What they say in the reference may be discussed with the applicant at interview
+                * They may be contacted later for clarification on any part of the reference
         * Salary and Holiday specifics
 * Selection
     * "Objective evidence" for the shortlist of candidate applications